EdmilsonRodrigues/EdmilsonRodrigues/README.md

 </div>

 ## <b>A little about me </b>
-I am a Developer, specialized in Python and Go development.
+I am a Developer, specializing in Python and Go development.

 I started programming in 2018, studying Python continuously ever since, but started working as a developer in January 2024.